Me-Mel Goat Island: Remediation and conservation

 Old ferry wharf

 The old timber ferry wharf was unsafe and could not be used or economically repaired.
-Marine biologists inspected the ferry wharf piles and determined that this structure provided no significant habitat, and no significant marine species would be affected by the removal of the wharf piles.
+Marine biologists inspected the ferry wharf piles and determined that no significant marine species would be affected by the removal of the wharf piles.

 Port Emergency Services building

-The former Port Emergency Services amenities building is dilapidated, unsafe and unable to be used.
-The building is only of moderate heritage significance.
+The former Port Emergency Services amenities building, of moderate heritage significance, was dilapidated, unsafe and unable to be used.
 The original construction utilised lightweight, economical materials which are now in poor condition.
-More recent alterations made to the building in the 1990s were intrusive and not long-lasting, and the stairs and balustrades do not comply with current safety or engineering standards.
+More recent alterations made to the building in the 1990s were intrusive and not long-lasting, and the stairs and balustrades did not comply with current safety or engineering standards.

 A long white building beside the harbour, with naval navigation and warning signals.

-The building obscures visual appreciation of the north-eastern foreshore and the significant cut through the island, which convicts carved out to separate the Water Police building from the rest of the island.
+The building obscured visual appreciation of the north-eastern foreshore and the significant cut through the island, which convicts carved out to separate the water police building from the rest of the island.

 Black-and-white photograph of Barney’s Cut and its overhead bridge from January 1943